Nikolai Koltsov: Biography

-Koltsov was born in a well-to do family and graduated from Moscow University in 1894 and was a professor there (1895–1911).
-He established and directed the Institute of Experimental Biology in the middle of 1917, just before the October revolution.
+Koltsov was born in a well-to do family, his father was an accountant in a fur company, and graduated from Moscow University in 1894 and was a professor there (1895–1911).
+He established and directed the Institute of Experimental Biology in the middle of 1917, just before the October Revolution.
 He was a member of the Agricultural Academy (VASKhNIL).
 He was against the Tsarist regime but after the revolution, he opposed several policies of the new rule.
+In 1911 he left Moscow University and moved to the Shanyavsky Moscow City People's University.
 In 1920, Koltsov was arrested as a member of the non-existent "anti-Soviet Tactical Center" invented by the VCheKa.
 Prosecutor Nikolai Krylenko demanded the death sentence for Koltsov (67 of around 1000 arrested people were executed).
-However, after a personal appeal to Vladimir Lenin by Maxim Gorky Koltsov was released and was restored to his position as the head of the Koltsov Institute of Experimental Biology.The politics of the Soviet Union made the idea of genes, particles that genes decided outcomes in life as antithetical to the concept of individual freedom.
+However, after a personal appeal to Vladimir Lenin by Maxim Gorky, Koltsov was released and was restored to his position as the head of the Koltsov Institute of Experimental Biology.The politics of the Soviet Union made the idea of genes, particles that decided outcomes in life, as antithetical to the concept of individual freedom.
 Marxist ideologues also clubbed geneticists with eugenicists, racists, and fascists while also preferring ideas from Lamarckism as promoted by Trofim Lysenko.

 In 1937 and 1939, the supporters of Lysenko published a series of propaganda articles against Nikolai Koltsov and Nikolai Vavilov.
 They wrote: "The Institute of Genetics of the Academy of Sciences not only did not criticize Professor Koltsov's fascistic nonsense, but even did not dissociate itself from his "theories" which support the racial theories of fascists".
 His death in 1940 was claimed to have been due to a stroke.
 However, "the biochemist Ilya Zbarsky revealed that the unexpected death of Koltsov was a result of his poisoning by the NKVD", the secret police of the Soviet Union.
 On the same day his wife, the scientist Maria Sadovnikova Koltsova, committed suicide.